Sazito/phoenix/README.md

 Make a copy of `.env.example` to `.env` for production and `.env.development` for development.

-Then you need to rename `src.example` to `src` directory.
+Then you need to rename `code.example` to `code` directory.

 install packages

     yarn

-Also you can add your application modules in `src` directory.
+Also you can add your application modules in `code` directory.

 For starting the project in `development` mode run these commands at project root.